vibbits/introduction-github/tutorials/2_introduction/tutorial.md

 ---
 layout: tutorial_hands_on

-title: 1 Introduction
+title: 2 Introduction
 zenodo_link: ''
 questions:
 - Why should I version control and how to get started?
 - What is the difference between Git & GitHub?
 objectives:
 - Understand why version control is essential in research projects
-- Explain how Git's conceptual areas interact
+- Intorduce how git and GitHub can help this process
 time_estimation: 20m
 contributors:
 - tmuylder